jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/README.md

 * This setup should work as both the installer as well as the permanent setup.
 I've tested it with both.
 Make sure CSM is enabled in BIOS.
 After installation is complete go into the kext folder and double click the kext install command script and all of the required kext files will be automatically installed to /Library/Extensions.
-This will also enable system sound functionality.